Do midwifery courses develop students personally?

 How do diversity, inclusion and wellbeing intersect in midwifery?

 An inclusive environment enhances belonging and performance.
-Students from diverse ethnic, socio-economic and gender backgrounds contribute perspectives that improve learning for all.
+Students from diverse ethnic, socio-economic and gender backgrounds bring perspectives that improve learning for all.
 National patterns show small gaps for disabled, part-time and male students, so programmes should check access to development opportunities, monitor participation and target support to close disparities.
 Counselling, peer networks and active celebration of diversity foster empathy and interpersonal skills that are central to midwifery practice.
 Curricula that represent diverse populations better prepare students for the realities of care.

 What lasting effects does COVID-19 have on learning and development?